feedbee/yamuca-server-php/README.md

 Development state
 -----------------

 Application is in development state currently.
+Current server version is 0.2.